Contact surgery numbers: Computing the homotopical invariants after surgery

 where $[r_1,\ldots,r_n]$ is the continued fraction expansion from Equation~(\ref{eqn:cfe1}).
 Thus we obtain from the Transformation Lemma~\ref{lem:algo} a contact $(\pm1)$-surgery description of $L_1(r+1)$ as

-where we consider the case that the two stabilizations of $L_{1,1}$ have different signs.
-All the other stabilizations of the $L_{1,1, s_1-1,s_2,\ldots,s_i}$ have the same sign as the original stabilizations of $L_{s_1,\ldots,s_i}$ in Equation~(\ref{eqn:surgdesc1}).
+where we consider the case that the two stabilizations of $L$ yielding $L_{1,1}$ have different signs.
+All the other stabilizations of $L_{1,1}$ yielding the $L_{1,1, s_1-1,s_2,\ldots,s_i}$ have the same sign as the original stabilizations of $L_{s_1,\ldots,s_i}$ in Equation~(\ref{eqn:surgdesc1}).

 We write

 for the rotation numbers of the Legendrian knots from~(\ref{eqn:surgdesc1}) and $\mu_1,\ldots,\mu_{n+1}$ for their meridians.
 Similarly, we write

 for the rotation numbers of the surgery description~(\ref{eqn:surgdesc2}) and $\mu'_0,\ldots,\mu'_{n+1}$ for their meridians.
 We also can express the linking matrix $Q'$ of~(\ref{eqn:surgdesc2}) in terms of the linking matrix $Q$ of~(\ref{eqn:surgdesc1}) as follows